About Researchers in Schools

 Increasing the number of high-level subject specialists in non-selective state schools, including shortage subjects like maths and physics, ensuring the dissemination of both subject knowledge and cutting-edge expertise within individual schools and throughout the wider system.

-To promote research
+To promote education research

 Utilising the unique skill set of researchers through a bespoke teacher training programme that develops the research skills of both pupils and teachers, with a focus on independent enquiry, evidence-informed teaching and action research.